filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 ### Trustless reputation systems

-Trustless means that you don't need to trust an entity, because software programs are ensuring that they follow the rules set up by the community.
+Trustless means that you don't need to trust an entity, because you can rely on software programs to ensure that they follow the rules set up by the community.

-However, many providers will go beyond the minimal requirements, so they may have better quality of service, guarantees, or performance.
-Others may just work better for a particular client, because of their proximity and resulting reduced latency.
+With so many providers on the Filecoin network, it's hard for users to know which one to pick.
+A trustless reputation system will help them find providers who go beyond the minimal requirements, and have better quality of service, guarantees, or performance.
+Other providers may work better for a particular client, because of their proximity and resulting reduced latency.
 A reputation system could help clients pick providers that work best for them.

 With the FVM, you can build an overlay network that patrols the network, observes how service providers are doing, and records the observations on the blockchain so that reputation scores can be calculated in a trustless manner.
-They can also be traceable and disputable if there is any disagreement.
+They can also be traceable all the way back to the deals that originated them and disputable if there is any disagreement.

+## How can you get involved

+We're eager to hear community feedback and learn how you want to get involved.

+- See what our Roadmap has in store for us.

+- Check out our FIT discussions on Github and our FVM project repo.

+- Join our Slack FVM channel.

+- We have open grants available of the early builders program.

+- Play around with the current FVM actors with Jim Pick's Actor Playground (video coming soon).